This week I’ve got a massive post on picking a laptop for FL Studio (and in most ways – music production in general).

 If producing music is one of your hobbies – that’s enough.
 If it is more than that – you should get an external audio interface.
 I’ll touch this topic in a bit more detail later on in the post, but for now – let’s stay on course.

-Nowadays 8 GB is the new standard for RAM capacity.
-You can go up to 16 GB according to your budget and up to 32 GB if you’re absolutely certain that 16 GB won’t be enough.
+8 GB is the standard for RAM capacity.
+Though, in 2017, 16 GB is becoming the de facto choice for laptops starting at $1,000.
+You can go up to 32 GB if you’re absolutely certain that 16 GB won’t be enough.
 But 99% of the time it is plenty.[…]32 Gb is only necessary if you typically use lots of sample based instruments (each running Multi-Gb orchestral libraries & ROMpler style plugins for example).Image Line Support Team

 Just in case I’ll cover all my bases before getting a comment “what about memory speed/latency/dual channel?”.
 In this case channels won’t matter, frequency doesn’t matter and every laptop comes with CL9-11 RAM anyways.